-UPDATED: This article was originally published in September 2017
+UPDATED: This article was originally published in September 2017, updated in January 2022

-December would usually see us sipping mulled wine in winter markets across Europe or dipping our toes in the Pacific Ocean.
+December would usually see us sipping mulled wine in winter markets across Europe or dipping our toes in the Pacific Ocean, and while you can definitely still do that, our yearly travel round up is going in a different direction.

-This year is a little different, and while our list of places to visit in December might include the letterbox and the grocery store, we’re still curious, we still want to explore, and we still want to learn.
-In this year’s round up, instead of suggesting the best places to visit in December, we’re going to take a look at what the locals will be up to, as well as sharing details of some of The Intrepid Foundation’s projects in various corners of the globe.
-While we might not be able to travel far this festive season, some of us may be in the fortunate position to be able to support local communities in need.
+In this year’s round up, we’re still going to be suggesting exactly where you should be travelling to in December but also we’re also going to take a look at what the locals will be up to, as well as sharing details of some of The Intrepid Foundation’s projects in various corners of the globe.
+While we might not have been able to travel as much as we’d have liked to this year (or travel at all depending on your circumstances), some of us may still be in the fortunate position to be able to support local communities in need.

 Founded in 2002, The Intrepid Foundation was established to give travellers a way to support trustworthy organisations and give back to the communities they’ve visited.
 Since its creation, The Intrepid Foundation has raised over AU $10 million for over 130 non-government organisations around the world for projects that tackle major issues like climate change, conservation, wildlife protection, education and child protection.